darksun27/zomentum-hiring-challenge/README.md

   - [x] An endpoint to update a ticket timing.
   - [x] An endpoint to view all the tickets for a particular time.
   - [x] An endpoint to delete a particular ticket.
   - [x] An endpoint to view the user’s details based on the ticket id.
+  - [x] Delete ticket after 8 hours of ticket timing : Used Time to Live(TTL) feature of mongoose to delete documents after 8 hours of their timings.
+[Link](https://github.com/darksun27/zomentum-hiring-challenge/blob/43a63ea9849aabfc8e02d5a23ef6e04eded5154f/models/ticketsModel.js#L4)

 # Postman Screenshots
 - Booking Ticket using user details